What did I learn about running an A/E/P firm from a 62-year old former British equestrian Olympian? Quite a lot, as it turns out.

 I recently had the opportunity to ride in a two-day clinic with Lucinda Green, a British equestrian and journalist who competes in eventing.
 She is most well-known for winning the Badminton Horse Trials a record six times, on six different horses, and she also took home team silver at the 1984 Olympic Games in Los Angeles.

-Just like in business, in horseback riding you are never done learning.
+Just as in business, in horseback riding you are never done learning.
 I try to keep myself educated through reading, watching others ride, and occasional visits to my coach.
 When I heard that Lucinda Green, the star of one of my favorite computer games from my youth, an Olympian, and one of the best jumping instructors in the world, was coming to a friend’s farm in Starkville, Mississippi, I couldn’t pass up the opportunity to ride with her.

 Lucinda Green did not disappoint.
 Like any good coach she was tough and clear about areas that needed improvement, but also encouraging of each rider’s individual strengths.
 Her unique and clearly defined philosophies about riding left me with a lot to think about in my riding, and had some clear parallels to running a successful business.